scalatra/scalatra-website/getting-started/first-steps.md

 Whatever the block returns is sent back to the browser.
 </div>

+Scalatra allows you to return strongly-typed results from any of its actions.
+The action above returns an XML literal - you could easily change it to return a string, by altering the action:

+{% highlight scala %}

+  get("/") {
+    "Hi there!"
+  }

+{% endhighlight %}

+Returning a raw string is not something you'll do particularly often - usually you will want to return formatted HTML which is the product of a templating system, or an output format like JSON.
+See the [views](/guides/views.html) and [helpers](/guides/helpers.html) of our [guides](/guides) for more info.

 ## Automatic code reloading

 Restarting an application manually after every code change is both slow and